manybrain/tymablog/content/post/why-well-never-meet-aliens.md

 The idea that they might come to Earth to colonize hits a similar argument.
 You could argue that terraforming (or xenoforming for them I suppose) could be a technology more advanced than FTL travel.
-With that assumption, you could imagine an alien race within the technological sweet spot of knowing how to travel across the universe but not alter planets to suit their biological needs.
-Coming to colonize Earth (again while likely blasting us into being "no longer chemically active organic matter") could make sense.
+With that assumption, you could imagine an alien race within the technological sweet spot of knowing how to travel across the universe but not know how to alter planets to suit their biological needs.
+Coming to colonize Earth (with our presence probably treated as only a momentary nuisance) could make sense.
 But this ignores the fact that several other requisite technologies would probably make their need to colonize obsolete.